 showing geometric terrazzo reflective of the branching supports and diamond skylights (not shown)

 "Stanchions" imposed upon the parking lot. "with concrete base installed to give them protection from the vehicles" (Stanchions are something you put animals in in a standing position, to hold them still.)

-> The massing of the new strip mall-style supermarket - more appropriate for Route 46 - is overwhelming.
-The shear volume of its central gable apes that of the original station in a way that is not flattering, putting it to shame as against this Longer, Lower, Wider and in every way superior new entry.
+The massing of the new strip mall-style supermarket - more appropriate for Route 46 - is overwhelming.
+The shear volume of its central gable apes that of the original station in a way that is not flattering, putting it to shame as against this Longer, Higher, Wider and in every way superior new entry.
 There will be oppressive excess of red bricks, in combination with pinnacles and other gingerbread not in keeping with the original building but sort of similar.
 Not that it would be desirable to have anything new aping the original in this respect located right next to it.

-> The supermarket and its modified train shed accoutrements - now converted to red brick with pinnacles (The design TAKES from the graceful pointed arch vaults of Blinder.) - will have the effect of robbing the station house of its extreme singularity viewed from the road - especially by passers-by seeing it for the first time.
+The supermarket and its modified train shed accoutrements - now converted to red brick with pinnacles (The design TAKES from the graceful pointed arch vaults of Blinder.) - will have the effect of robbing the station house of its extreme singularity viewed from the road - especially by passers-by seeing it for the first time.
 This in combination with the relocated watering trough positioned to upstage the front elevation as much as possible, with its all-too-precious big bronze plaques and gurgling fountains - to fill the troughs on either side - where no horses are present.
 All of the above will detract with near totality from the remaining station's iconic individuality, causing it to meld into the sea of red bricks.